-OK, everyone is familiar with red lasers, which started appearing as surplus items out of supermarket scanners in the 1990s.
-They are common in the gun market with products from companies like Crimson Trace, who makes practical handgun solutions for making sure you know where your bullet is going to land.
+Red lasers started appearing as surplus items out of supermarket scanners in the 1990s.
+They are common in the gun market with products from companies such as Crimson Trace.
 A variety of brands of red lasers intended for tactical use are available with Picatinny and Weaver mounts.
 They are increasingly reasonable in price.

 Green tactical lasers are becoming common with similar prices.
 Which is the better choice?
-Is there any reason to prefer one over the other, other than esthetics?
-It turns out that at the same output power, red and green lasers have different visibilities to the human eye.
-Of course, this means visibility on target.
-Even the relatively low-powered laser pointers lawful for U.S. sale and importation still carry substantial potential for permanent or temporary eye damage.
+Is there any reason to prefer one over the other, other than aesthetics?
+It turns out that at the same output power, red and green lasers have different visibilities on a target to the human eye.
+Even the relatively low-powered laser pointers lawful for US sale and importation still carry substantial potential for permanent or temporary eye damage.

 How much difference in sensitivity is there?
-Our eyes are about 10x more sensitive to 532 nanometers than 635 nanometers.
-At the same output power (and therefore at similar battery consumption rates), you should be able to see the green laser pointer about 10x the distance of red.
+Our eyes are about 10 times more sensitive to 532 nanometers than 635 nanometers.
+At the same output power, and therefore at similar battery consumption rates, you should be able to see the green laser pointer about 10x the distance of red.
 If you have spent much time playing with lasers you have probably noticed the range advantage of green over red.

-Along with differences because of wavelength, remember that there can be differences between pointers even at the wavelength, based on wattage and how rapidly the laser beam diverges.
+Along with differences because of wavelength, remember that there can be differences between pointers based on wattage and how rapidly the laser beam diverges.
 Compare a 635 nanometer laser with 5 milliwatts output power to its 532 nanometer green cousin with .5 milliwatts; they should be similarly bright to our eyes.

 Laser beam divergence is a measure of how rapidly a laser beam spreads out beyond its focal point.
 Lasers typically have a spot just beyond the end where the beam is as concentrated as it will be.
 Beyond that point, the beam gets larger.